Current vacancies

 Internships at UNDP are a great opportunity for students and recent graduates to acquire direct exposure to UNDP's work.

-Opportunities are available in a variety of areas and every attempt is made to match the interests of the intern with the needs of the organization.
-Visit our current vacancies and discover your development internship!
+Opportunities are available in a variety of areas, and every attempt is made to match interns' interests with the organisation's needs.

 The duration of an internship assignment varies in length according to the availability and academic requirements of the intern, as well as the needs of UNDP.
 Assignments are available on a part-time and full-time basis throughout the year.